 Formative Assessment for Students and Teachers (FAST)

-Since 2006, the Formative Assessment for Students (FAST) SCASS has expanded the implementation of formative assessment in the classroom to positively impact teaching and learning.
-This work focuses on advancing the thinking of member states about formative assessment.
-The FAST SCASS develops materials and resources to support the implementation of formative assessment and advocacy nation-wide.
-FAST SCASS work has been strongly grounded in research on formative assessment practices, and has been consistently guided by experts in the field, including Jim Popham, Dylan Wiliam, and Jim Pellegrino.
-The group has also worked with Education Testing Service to create a formative assessment observation tool for peer-coaching and teacher self-evaluation.
+Since 2006, the Formative Assessment for Students (FAST) SCASS has expanded the implementation of formative assessment in classrooms to positively impact teaching and learning.
+The FAST SCASS develops materials and resources to support the implementation of formative assessment and advocacy nationwide, most recently a white paper on the significance of formative assessment in achieving college- and career-ready standards, and a paper to guide policymakers on the effective implementation of formative assessment.
+The FAST SCASS work has been strongly grounded in research on formative assessment practices, and has been consistently guided by prominent experts in the field.

 Advisor: Margaret Heritage